 For our aspiring student startup founders, every dollar goes a long way toward moving their ventures one step closer to social and economic impact.
 If you’d like to make a gift or support the program in other ways, please contact firstname.lastname@example.org to find out how you can get involved.

 The 1789 Student Venture Fund provides financial support for UNC-Chapel Hill students to use to build commercial and social startups.
 Too often, the promising ideas that students have for building ventures are never given the opportunity to take off because they lack the early-stage funding needed for initial testing, development and growth.
 The goal of the 1789 Student Venture Fund is to provide students with the seed funding they need to ideate, create ventures and move them from concept to reality.
 Award funding ranges based on the stage of each venture and the needs of specific projects.
 Typically, awards provide a few hundred dollars per student team application.
 The application process involves two tiers of funding requests:

 Less than $500.
-Students who request less than $500 on their application forms will be notified via email within one week of the application close date about whether their funding request is approved.
+Students who request less than $500 on their application forms will be notified via email within a few weeks of the application close date about whether their funding request is approved.

 All students who receive funding must use the funding to create, develop or grow an early-stage venture.
 Specific uses must be approved by the 1789 Student Venture Fund advisory board, which consists of 1789 founder Jim Kitchen and several members of the Innovate Carolina team.
 Uses of the funding include, but aren’t limited to: